 On the papers

-16. If the Presidential member is satisfied that sufficient information and submissions have been provided in respect of the appeal, it will be determined ‘on the papers’ without the need for a telephone conference or formal hearing.
+16. If the Presidential member is satisfied that sufficient information and submissions have been provided in respect of the appeal, it will be determined ‘on the papers’ without the need for an online conference (via audio or audio-visual link) or formal hearing.
 Appeals are usually determined on the papers.

 17. For more information on determinations on the papers, see Procedural Direction PIC2 – Determination of matters on the papers